Glendale Uber & Lyft Accident Attorneys

 - The driver does have the app turned on and is currently transporting a passenger.
 In this scenario, Uber or Lyft can cover the accident for up to $1 million, plus limited coverage for the driver's car and uninsured motorist coverage.

-Recovering compensation after an Uber or Lyft accident is typically not an easy task.
+Recovering compensation after an Uber, Lyft, or taxi accident is typically not an easy task.
 In fact, it can be incredibly difficult to simply speak to a live person from the liable party’s insurance company.
 At Aghabegian & Associates, PC, we are skilled negotiators and aggressive lawyers who are prepared to fight for your right to justice and fair compensation.
 We have helped victims with serious injuries, including spinal cord injuries and traumatic brain injuries, secure millions of dollars.
 We know how to pursue these types of cases and we know what it takes to win.

 Reach out to our Glendale accident lawyers today at (818) 507-4311.
 We serve clients in Glendale, Los Angeles, and throughout the San Fernando Valley.